eodms-sgdot/eodms-ogc-client-py/README.md

 ## Python Packages

 The only Python package that needs to be installed prior running these scripts is the Requests package (https://realpython.com/python-requests/).
-It can be installed by running the command pip install requests.
+It can be installed by running the command ```pip install requests```.

 ## GetRecords POST Request

 ### Set Variables

-First step is to set the input parameters (restrictions listed above) for the GetRecords request.
+First step is to set the input parameters (restrictions listed above) for the ```GetRecords``` request.

 Python code: